mirjak/draft-dhc-dhcpv4-over-dhcpv6-ra/draft-ietf-dhc-dhcpv4-over-dhcpv6-ra.md

      |        |        +--------+     |  +-----------+    |
      +--------+                       |                   |
 ~~~
-{: #l2_switched_fh title="Layer-2 Switched Fronthaul Example" artwork-align="center"}
+{: #l2_switched_fh title="3GPP RAN with Layer-2 Switched Fronthaul Example" artwork-align="center"}

+If IPv6 is used and all RU are capable of DHCPv6 in {{l2_switched_fh}},
-Among the various alternatives, DHCP topology knowledge can be used
-for solving the RU configuration problem when the FH is IPv6.
-Such solution
+DHCP topology knowledge can be used for solving the RU configuration problem.
-would use the topology discovery mechanisms described in section 3.2
+Such solution would use the topology discovery mechanisms described in section 3.2
 of {{RFC7969}}.

-The same mechanisms are applicable when RUs are connected via IPv4 and
+If RU are capable of IPv4 only but implement a 4o6 client according to {{RFC7341}}, the same topology discovery mechanisms are applicable.

-implement 4o6 according to {{RFC7341}}.
+If RU are capable of IPV4 only and cannot implement a 4o6 client according to {{RFC7341}},

-In order to extend the solution described above also to the case where
-RUs are using IPv4 but cannot support {{RFC7341}},
-the mechanisms described in this document can be used by introducing 4o6RA in
+the topology discovery mechanisms described in section 3.2
+of {{RFC7969}} can be used by introducing 4o6RA in the switches as decribed in this document.
-the switches.

 # Acknowledgments
 {:numbered="false"}